Antoine Frérot: Third term at the head of Veolia: 2018-2022

-Third term at the head of Veolia: since 2018

 In 2019, it is under his leadership that Veolia becomes one of the first companies to share its "Purpose".
 For Antoine Frérot, "Veolia's Purpose is to contribute to human progress, by resolutely subscribing to the UN's Sustainable Development Goals, in order to achieve a better and more sustainable future for all."

+At the beginning of 2022, he announced that he would step down as CEO of Veolia on 1 July 2022, although he would remain Chairman.
+He was replaced by his successor Estelle Brachlianoff, another graduate of Polytechnique and the Ecole des ponts et chaussées.